eventide-project/docs/user-guide/test-fixtures/message-fixture.md

       reply_stream_name
 ```

-The output below the "Message: SomeSubsequentMessage" line is from the equality fixture.
+The output below the "Message: SomeSubsequentMessage" line is from the message fixture.
 The "Message Fixture" line is from the `test/message.rb` test script file that is actuating the message fixture.

 ## Detailed Output